A NSW Government website

 How do I know if my application has been received?

-You will be notified by email via SmartyGrants that your application has been received.
-If you do not receive this notification or have any other queries regarding your application, email our team at [email protected].
+We will notify you by email when your application has been received.
+If you do not receive this notification or have any other questions about your application, email us at [email protected]

 How will applications be assessed?

-We will assess applications against the eligibility and merit criteria outlined in section 3 of the guidelines.
+We will assess applications against the eligibility and merit criteria outlined in the 'eligibility and merit criteria' section of the guidelines.
 All applications will be assessed on a non-competitive basis.

 How do I know if my project has progressed to the full application stage?

-Applications can be submitted at any time, and they will be assessed immediately following receipt.
-We expect that Stage 1 reviews will take 4 to 6 weeks and if successful, we will invite you to submit a full application.
+Applications submitted at any time will be assessed immediately.
+We expect that Stage 1 reviews will take 4 to 6 weeks.
+If successful, we will invite you to submit a full application.

 If my application is unsuccessful, can I seek feedback?